input-output-hk/marlowe-doc/docs/tutorials/marlowe-plutus.md

 script* (see Section 4), which makes it visible to everyone.
 This simplifies contract reflection and retrospection.

-## Contract lifecycle on extended UTxO model
+## Contract lifecycle on extended UTXO model

 The current implementation works on the mockchain, as described in TODO.
 We expect to have to make only minimal changes to run on the production